Platform engineering basics

 What does a platform engineer do?

 Often, platform engineers work on the platform team to build an Internal Developer Platform.
-Platform engineers reported working with Docker/Kuberbetes, IaC, and CI/CD the most.
+Platform engineers reported working with CI/CD, Kubernetes, Platform Orchestration, and Infrastructure as Code the most.
 Platforms are normally built as a layer on top of clusters and infrastructure, streamlining both configuration management and infrastructure orchestration.

 You can dive deeper into the platform engineer’s role by reading the full report.